 Water resources in the SA Arid Lands are precious and need to be managed sustainably as some activities can have an adverse impact on the health and condition of water resources, on other water users and the ecosystems that depend on our water resources.
-These activities are called water affecting activities and the administration of water affecting activities (WAAs) is guided by the Water Affecting Activities policy, a regulatory requirement under the Landscape South Australia Act 2019 to ensure the Board meets its role in the responsible management of water resources.
+These activities are called water affecting activities and the administration of water affecting activities (WAAs) is guided by the Water Affecting Activities Control Policy, a regulatory requirement under the Landscape South Australia Act 2019 to ensure the Board meets its role in the responsible management of water resources.

 Why manage our regional WAAs?